-It is very vital for you to acknowledge, know, understand, internalize and believe the truth that God the Father loves you unconditionally, unwaveringly, steadfastly, sacrificially, absolutely, completely, infinitely, and eternally, even as He loves His Beloved Son, Jesus Christ.
+You need to acknowledge, know, understand, internalize, and believe the truth that God the Father loves you unconditionally, unwaveringly, steadfastly, sacrificially, absolutely, completely, infinitely, and eternally, even as He loves His Beloved Son, Jesus Christ.

 In the Lord’s prayers for His disciples before His death and resurrection, He revealed that God loved them just as He has loved Him.

 23 “I in them, and You in Me; that they may be made perfect in one, and that the world may know that You have sent Me, and have loved them as You have loved Me.

 Understanding, believing, and living by this truth is crucial to you demonstrating or walking in God’s kind of love!

 If you are not rooted and grounded in God’s love, you cannot effectively demonstrate or manifest it to others.
 Until God’s love takes root in your heart, it cannot bear or manifest its fruit in and through you.